 Installing the Graco Nautilus Elite – Stage 2

-Simply place the car seat onto the desired seat in your car
+- Simply place the car seat on the desired seat in your car

-Although Roo is a relatively short 5 year old I did wonder when first looking at the Nautilus Elite whether it truly would last until she was either 12yrs or 135cm.
-However once I had played about with the height adjuster I realised just how much this car seat can grow.
+Although Roo is a relatively short 5-year old I did wonder when first looking at the Nautilus Elite whether it truly would last until she was either 12yrs or 135cm.
+However, once I had played about with the height adjuster I realised just how much this car seat can grow.
 Roo often falls asleep in the car and I worry that her head is not supported, the adjustable head rest really takes care of this.
-As each side is independent of each other you can chose the optimum position for your child.
+As each side is independent of each other you can choose the optimum position for your child.
 I feel the inner pockets were really suited to stage 2 use of the car seat.
-Perfect for crayons, papers and even Roo's Nintendo DS.
+Perfect for crayons, papers, and even Roo’s Nintendo DS.